-- What activities are (planned) on the farm calendar of farm X? - How much pesticides, fertilizers and irrigation have been used on farm X in the period Y?
+- From what farm does batch X of frozen fruits originate? - On what measurements is certificate Y for batch X based? - What activities are (planned) on the farm calendar of farm X? - How much pesticides, fertilisers and irrigation have been used on farm X in the period Y?

-It was this detailed bottom-up analysis of pilot requirements, which has led to the adoption of the three principles described in the introduction above.
+It was this detailed bottom-up analysis of pilot requirements, which has led to the adoption of the three principles described in Section 2.